 - I don't think music reviewers can be as under-critical as some of these folks (which is saying something).
 I can alleviate some of my complaints against reviewers since they're essentially gamers who usually get paid to write reviews through the means of receiving review copies (ie not paying for their copies).
 Essentially rarely giving them the initial feeling of what paying sixty dollars for a game feels like every time, they rarely grasp the idea of using the 0-10 scale when reviewing the games given to them.
 Essentially, that means whenever a reviewer for a major site says "Worth the sixty-dollar price point", that reviewer's point is technically moot since they haven't essentially PAID FOR THAT GAME.
 One could argue that you only need to pay sixty dollars for a game once to know whether or not it's worth the initial price point; however, given the oversaturation of certain genres, I contend that reviewers should be checked under a microscope just to see how often they've paid "the sixty-dollar price point".

 - I'd also like to harp on reviewers not having the "cajones" to look after games more empirically while also giving their personal disappointments with the game.
 For example, if you check out certain reviewers on rottentomatoes, you'll noticed one of the very few reviewers, Richard Maltin, was in a very small group to give Drive (my fav. movie of this year) a rotten rating.
 That's right, he gave the same rating to a movie in a 95% range and a movie in the 50(-ish)% range, that movie being It's Kind of a Funny Story.
 I will admit, this could be found as "grasping for straws" by some since I'm playing the comparison game between two different genres; however, I'm trying to aim more towards the point of keeping your personality throughout all of your reviews, regardless of genre.
 We, as gamers, should understand when a viewer's going to point out great interplay between the Uncharted games and terrible interplay in your average JRPG.
-Reviewers shound NOT be held to saying "Well...it's expected for a JRPG to have terrible dialouge lines, so that's not fair".
-What's unfair is the demand for a reviewer to arrive into playing a certain genre with expectations beforehand, thereby alleviated certain cons to give it a higher score.
-In conclusion, I think more reviewers should have the bravery of Jim Sterling-though, not demanding they be exactly like him-when it comes to using the 1-10 scale.
+Reviewers should NOT be held to saying "Well...it's expected for a JRPG to have terrible dialouge lines, so that's not fair".
+What's unfair is the demand for a reviewer to arrive into playing a certain genre with expectations beforehand, thereby capriciously alleviating certain cons to give it a higher score.
+In conclusion, I think more reviewers should have the willingness of Jim Sterling--though not demanding they be exactly like him--when it comes to using the 1-10 scale.

-- What the hell are thinking with the profusion of cheap online DLC tactics.
-I honestly can't put you guys in the same group of gamers IF you willingly create an atmosphere of ripping off your "fellow gamers" acting under the guise that your hands are tied.
+- What the hell are thinking with the profusion of cheap online DLC tactics?
+I honestly can't put you guys in the same group of gamers IF you willingly create an atmosphere of ripping off your "fellow gamers/fans" acting under the guise that your hands are tied.
 You, the developers, have the choice to be a louder voice for the community when speaking to the publishers.
 If you honestly have the passion of some indie devs, I suggest you start showing it immediately.

-- Don't you dare compare-or allow publishers to compare-used game purchasers to pirates.
+- Don't you dare compare--or allow publishers to compare--used game purchasers to pirates.
 I have seen some of the most deplorable statements made in the past few months revolving around this issue.
 We know second-hand purchases don't make you any money, but here's the issue: the initial seller NEVER makes money from second-hand purchases.
 I'm asking developers to handle this issue, if any are reading, by coming out to recognize that second-hand purchases are never going away and should never be compared to pirating.